antaripJKashyap/Digital-Strategy-Assistant/docs/rag_infrastructure/standard_chat/text_generation/helpers/chat.md

 ---

 ## Script Overview <a name="script-overview"></a>
-This script implements a chat system that integrates Amazon Bedrock language models with a DynamoDB-backed chat history using retrieval-augmented generation (RAG).
-It is designed to process user queries, enrich them with contextual documents, and generate responses that include follow-up questions.
-The system supports role-based query formatting and evaluation of document compliance against provided guidelines.
+This script implements a chat system that integrates Amazon Bedrock language models with a DynamoDB-backed chat history using a retrieval-augmented generation (RAG) approach.
+It processes user queries by combining them with context retrieved from documents and chat history, then generates detailed responses that include follow-up questions.
+The system is designed to support role-based query formatting and provides functionality for document evaluation against predefined guidelines.

 ### Import Libraries <a name="import-libraries"></a>
-The script uses a variety of libraries and modules:
 - **Standard Libraries**:
-  - `logging`: For logging events and errors.
+  - `logging`: Provides logging capabilities for debugging and tracking.
-  - `boto3`: AWS SDK for Python, used for interacting with DynamoDB.
+  - `boto3`: AWS SDK for interacting with DynamoDB.
-  - `re`: Regular expressions for text processing.
+  - `re`: Enables regular expression operations for text processing.
-  - `json`: For JSON manipulation.
+  - `json`: Supports JSON parsing and stringifying.
-  - `datetime`: For handling date and time.
+  - `datetime`: Handles date and time operations.

-- **LangChain and Related Modules**:
+- **LangChain and AWS Modules**:
-  - `langchain_aws`: Provides `ChatBedrock` and `BedrockLLM` for interacting with Amazon Bedrock models.
+  - `langchain_aws`: Supplies `ChatBedrock` and `BedrockLLM` for working with Amazon Bedrock language models.
-  - `langchain_core.prompts`: Contains `PromptTemplate`, `ChatPromptTemplate`, and `MessagesPlaceholder` for prompt management.
+  - `langchain_core.prompts`: Contains prompt templates and message placeholders (`PromptTemplate`, `ChatPromptTemplate`, `MessagesPlaceholder`).
-  - `langchain.chains.combine_documents`: Provides `create_stuff_documents_chain` for combining document contexts.
+  - `langchain.chains.combine_documents`: Provides `create_stuff_documents_chain` to combine document contexts.
-  - `langchain_core.output_parsers`: Provides `StrOutputParser` for parsing LLM outputs.
+  - `langchain_core.output_parsers`: Includes `StrOutputParser` to parse text outputs.
-  - `langchain.chains`: Contains `create_retrieval_chain` for building retrieval-based generation pipelines.
+  - `langchain.chains`: Provides `create_retrieval_chain` for building retrieval pipelines.
-  - `langchain_core.runnables`: Includes `RunnablePassthrough` for data transformations.
+  - `langchain_core.runnables`: Contains `RunnablePassthrough` for simple data passing.
-  - `langchain_core.runnables.history`: Provides `RunnableWithMessageHistory` to integrate chat history.
+  - `langchain_core.runnables.history`: Offers `RunnableWithMessageHistory` to manage chat history.
-  - `langchain_community.chat_message_histories`: Offers `DynamoDBChatMessageHistory` to store conversation logs in DynamoDB.
+  - `langchain_community.chat_message_histories`: Implements `DynamoDBChatMessageHistory` to log messages in DynamoDB.
-  - `langchain_core.pydantic_v1`: Uses `BaseModel` and `Field` for structured data models.
+  - `langchain_core.pydantic_v1`: Uses `BaseModel` and `Field` for data modeling.

 - **Typing**:
   - Provides type hints such as `Dict`, `Any`, `Optional`, and `Tuple`.

 ### AWS Configuration and Setup <a name="aws-configuration-and-setup"></a>
-- **DynamoDB Setup**:
+- **DynamoDB Integration**:
-  The function `create_dynamodb_history_table` uses `boto3` to list and create a DynamoDB table (keyed by `SessionId`) for storing session history.
-This ensures that conversation context is preserved across interactions.
+  The function `create_dynamodb_history_table` ensures that a DynamoDB table (keyed by `SessionId`) exists to store conversation history using on-demand billing.

 - **Amazon Bedrock Integration**:
-  The functions `get_bedrock_llm` and related components leverage Amazon Bedrock’s language models (via `ChatBedrock` and `BedrockLLM`) to generate responses based on user queries and context.
+  The functions `get_bedrock_llm` and related components utilize Amazon Bedrock models (via `ChatBedrock` and `BedrockLLM`) to generate responses based on user queries and contextual data.

 ### Helper Functions <a name="helper-functions"></a>
-- **get_student_query**: Formats raw user queries by prefixing them with the user role.
+- **get_user_query**: Formats raw user queries by prefixing them with a "user" tag.
-- **get_initial_student_query**: Provides a JSON structure prompting users to select their role.
+- **get_initial_user_query**: Generates a JSON-formatted prompt to allow users to select their role.
-- **generate_response**: Invokes the RAG chain to generate a response for a given query.
+- **generate_response**: Invokes the retrieval chain to produce an LLM-generated response.
-- **get_llm_output**: Processes the LLM response, splitting it into the main content and follow-up questions.
+- **get_llm_output**: Processes the LLM output, splitting it into primary response content and follow-up questions.
-- **format_to_markdown**: Converts evaluation dictionaries into Markdown format.
+- **format_to_markdown**: Converts dictionaries of evaluation results into Markdown format.
-- **parse_evaluation_response**: Recursively processes evaluation outputs into Markdown and a list of follow-up questions.
+- **parse_evaluation_response**: Recursively organizes evaluation output into Markdown and a list of follow-up options.
-- **format_docs**: Combines the content of multiple documents into a single string for context feeding.
+- **format_docs**: Concatenates document content into a single string for context retrieval.

 ### Main Functions <a name="main-functions"></a>
-- **get_response**: Orchestrates the process of generating a response by integrating the LLM, retrieval chain, and DynamoDB-backed message history.
+- **get_response**: Coordinates the construction of a system prompt, integrates document retrieval and chat history, and generates a final answer with follow-up questions.
-- **get_response_evaluation**: Evaluates documents against specific guidelines using a prompt template and the LLM, aggregating the results in a structured format.
+- **get_response_evaluation**: Evaluates documents against provided guidelines by constructing a specialized prompt, invoking the LLM, and returning structured Markdown output.

 ### Execution Flow <a name="execution-flow"></a>
-1. **DynamoDB Table Check/Creation**:
+1. **DynamoDB Table Setup**:
-   The system first ensures that a DynamoDB table exists (via `create_dynamodb_history_table`) to store the conversation history.
+   The system checks for (and creates if necessary) a DynamoDB table to store chat session history.
 2. **LLM Initialization**:
-   The `get_bedrock_llm` function retrieves a language model instance configured with a specified model ID and response temperature.
+   A Bedrock language model is instantiated via `get_bedrock_llm` using a specific model ID and temperature setting.

-3. **Query Processing and Formatting**:
+3. **Query Formatting**:
-   User queries are formatted using `get_student_query` and `get_initial_student_query` to ensure consistency and role-awareness.
+   User queries are formatted using `get_user_query` and `get_initial_user_query` to ensure consistent processing.
 4. **Response Generation**:
-   The `get_response` function builds a system prompt, creates a retrieval chain incorporating document context and chat history, and generates a response using `generate_response`.
-The response is then split into main content and follow-up questions using `get_llm_output`.
+   The `get_response` function creates a detailed system prompt and builds a retrieval chain that integrates context and chat history.
+It repeatedly generates responses until a non-empty answer is produced and then processes the output using `get_llm_output`.

-5. **Evaluation (Optional)**:
-   Documents can be evaluated against a set of guidelines using `get_response_evaluation`, which constructs a prompt with context and returns Markdown-formatted evaluation results.
+5. **Optional Document Evaluation**:
+   The `get_response_evaluation` function can be used to assess documents against guidelines, returning results in Markdown format along with any follow-up suggestions.

 [🔼 Back to top](#table-of-contents)